 Z0: should be zero for all SPM commands, byte select for the LPM instruction.
-See "Addressing the Flash During Self-Programming" on page 270 for details about the use of Z-pointer during Self-Programming.
+See "Addressing the Flash During Self-Programming" on page 214 for details about the use of Z-pointer during Self-Programming.

-26. Memory Programming
+Memory Programming

-26.1 Program And Data Memory Lock Bits
+Program And Data Memory Lock Bits

-The ATmega88/168 provides six Lock bits which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 26-2.
-The Lock bits can only be erased to "1" with the Chip Erase command.The ATmega48 has no separate Boot Loader section.
-The SPM instruction is enabled for the whole Flash if the SELFPRGEN fuse is programmed ("0"), otherwise it is disabled.
+The ATmega8 provides six Lock Bits which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 86.
+The Lock Bits can only be erased to "1" with the Chip Erase command.